The Science Behind White Ink And Tattooing: Does It Last?

 Tattooing as a form of self-expression has taken off in the past decade.
 As a result, new tattoo styles have begun to emerge.

 Enter white ink tattoos (also known as white pigment tattoos).

 While this style of tattooing has its detractors, the issue of how best to use white pigment is of more importance to those doing the tattoo.
-Since the worry of how to use the pigment correctly falls on those with the skill to implant it in others skin, clients are hoping for a return on their investment by having that bright white tattoo adorning their body look good for years to come.
+Since the worry of using the pigment correctly falls on those with the skill to implant it in others’ skin, clients are hoping for a return on their investment by having that bright white tattoo adorning their body look good for years to come.

 What Makes White Tattoo Pigment Unique?